Nate Lowe Player Props: Rangers vs. Cubs

-Nate Lowe -- 1-for-4 with a double and an RBI in his most recent game -- will be in action for the Texas Rangers against the Chicago Cubs, with Marcus Stroman on the mound, on April 7 at 2:20 PM ET.
+The Texas Rangers and Nate Lowe, who went 1-for-4 last time in action, battle Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 4:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Orioles.
+He had a one-hit showing in his last game (1-for-4) against the Cubs.

 Nate Lowe Game Info & Props vs. the Cubs